jlinoff/git2dot/README.md

 squash out the middle ones.
 That is generally helpful for filtering out extraneous commit details for moderately sized repos.

+If you find that dot is placing your bnode and tnode nodes in odd places, use the `--crunch` option to collapse the bnode nodes into a single node and the tnodes into a single node for each commit.

 If you want to limit the analysis to commits between certain dates, use the `--since` and `--until` options.